marbocub/OpportuniXY/README.md

 ## The concepts

-The OpportuniXY-330 aims at high precision 3D printing at a low cost and is not targeted at the high speed 3D printer.
+The OpportuniXY-330 aims at high precision 3D printing at a low cost.

 ### Side mounted linear rails

 If the steel linear rails are mounted on top of the aluminum gantry on X or Y axis, the nozzle is moving down in printing.
-Otherwise, if these linear rails are mounted under the gantry, the nozzle is moving up in printing.
+Otherside, if these linear rails are mounted under the gantry, the nozzle is moving up in printing.
 It is the bi-metal issue with the differences of the coefficient of thermal expansion between aluminum and steel.
 This issue is especially noticeable when low speed high precision printing.

 The OpportuniXY-330 chose a practical solution: the linear rails are side mounted to solve it.